 Residence halls are generally open for occupancy on the day before registration begins for each semester.
 Residence halls close at 9 a.m. on the day following the last day of classes before holidays and at 9 a.m. on the day following the last day of examinations at the end of the semester.
-Residence halls reopen after holidays at noon on the day prior to the first day of classes.
+Residence halls generally reopen after holidays at 9 a.m. on the Sunday prior to the first day of classes.
+Following semester break, residence halls open at 8 p.m. on the Saturday prior to the first day of spring semester classes.